 The Greek population was predominant until the 1980s in Gokceada, which joined the Turkish borders with the Lausanne Peace Treaty signed in 1924.
 However, as a result of the political events that have taken place since then, the locals were forced to leave their homes.
 While the Greeks emigrated, people from the Black Sea and Southeast regions were placed in Gokceada, and thus the Turkish population increased.
 Some of the Greeks forced to leave Gokceada have started to return to the island in recent years, but it is said that their population is still quite low.

 It is extremely sad that someone had to experience these events that made my blood run cold even when I only heard about it.
-I am sure that you will feel a great sadness in your heart, especially when you walk on Tepekoy and Derekoy streets by knowing these events.
+I am sure that you will feel a great sadness in your heart, especially when you walk on Tepekoy and Derekoy streets after knowing these events.
 I hope we see the days when governments work not to make people suffer, but to make their lives easier.

 Where to stay in Gokceada?